Blog

 Gardening is a rewarding and enjoyable activity for many plant lovers, whether it's about creating a beautiful space, adding privacy, or simply connecting with nature.
 However, for those new to gardening or focused on enhancing their property, success can sometimes feel out of reach.
 Why does this happen?
 The answer lies in the roots—literally.

 Plant roots require the right environment to thrive, and not all soils provide what they need.
-For example, simply using a bag of soil from a store like Canadian Tire might not be enough.
-It's essential to consider what plants need at the root level.
+For example, simply using a bag of topsoil from a local box store might not be enough.
+It's essential to consider what plants really need to put their roots in.
+It is not just “soil”.

 To ensure your pear tree grows successfully and sustainably, it’s essential to start with the right approach.
 Use the proper soil at the base of the tree, dig a hole of the correct size, and plant the tree at the right depth.
 There’s a science behind all of this, and while it may seem complex, any gardener can learn the skills needed.
 If you’re unsure where to start, I’m always here to help!